Testing: Getting Started

 1<?php23namespace Tests\Unit;45use PHPUnit\Framework\TestCase;67class ExampleTest extends TestCase8{9 /**10 * A basic test example.11 *12 * @return void13 */14 public function test_basic_test()15 {16 $this->assertTrue(true);17 }18}

-If you define your own
+If you define your own setUp

-methods within a test class, be sure to call the respectiveparent::setUp()
+methods within a test class, be sure to call the respective parent::setUp()

 methods on the parent class.